Programming-0101/TheBook/manuscript/topic-I.md

 ### ImproperFraction + MixedNumber + ProperFraction

 In this sample, the idea of a Fraction class is made more specific by replacing it with three more specific types of numbers: MixedNumber, ProperFraction, and ImproperFraction.
 A MixedNumber is made up of a whole number and a ProperFraction.
-A MixedNumber can als  * be expressed as or derived from an ImproperFraction.
+A MixedNumber can also be expressed as or derived from an ImproperFraction.
 The reciprocal of a ProperFraction is an ImproperFraction and the reciprocal of an ImproperFraction is a ProperFraction.

 **Problem Statement**